DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 Our minds are complex instruments, constantly composing thoughts, yet we know so little about the notes behind the music.
 Usually discreet, our brains occasionally let the curtain slip, revealing their inner workings in unexpected settings.
 Enter Wikispeedia: a cognitive revelation hidden in a simple game.
 Players dart from one Wikipedia article to the next, aiming for a target.
 As they navigate, they leave behind a trail of thoughts.
 What secrets do these trails unravel about the voyagers?
-Dive in and with us as ew explore these mental pathways.
+Dive in and with us as we explore these mental pathways.

 ---
-**art 1: Game Characteristics - Cracking the Wikispeedia Enigma**
+**Game Characteristics - Cracking the Wikispeedia Enigma**

-To crack the code of player behavior, we first need to understand the game's properties. in Wikispeedia players journey through a maze of Wikipedia articles 4604 articles spanning 129 semantical categories from Geography, History, Technology, you name it !
+To crack the code of player behavior, we first need to understand the game's properties.
+In Wikispeedia players journey through a maze of Wikipedia articles 4604 articles spanning 129 semantical categories from Geography, History, Technology, you name it !

-<iframe src="html_plots/category_frequency.html" width="100%" height="600" style="box-shadow: none; border: none;"></iframe>
+<iframe src="html_plots/proprtion_per_cat.html" width="100%" height="600"  style="box-shadow: none; border: none;"></iframe>

 In an attempt to connect the dots between a source and a target article, players have weaved 405,835 paths :
 - 256,585 successful attempts paths where the target was reached